IyesGames/minewars/doc/src/gameplay.md

 The cost of everything is determined using a multiplier applied to a **Base Unit**; this helps negate the unpredictability of the random procedural world generation.
+This is calculated once at the start of the session, based on the generated map, and remains fixed throughout the game.

-The **Base Unit** is representative of how powerful cities can get in a given game session, and is calculated as follows:
+The **Base Unit** is roughly representative of how powerful cities could get in a given game session, and is calculated as follows:

  1. The maximum accessible resources of any given city are calculated as the sum of its maximum **local resources** and maximum **import resources** (assuming road connections to all neighbors).
  2. Take the highest value of any city on the map